 Videography: The continuous filming of live-action images, may or may not include sound.

-The ArtSeaLab Outdoor Art Show is juried.
+The ArtSeaLab Outdoor Art Show on Saturday, September 28, 2019 is juried.
 Each applicant is required to submit images of their work with their online application.
-Qualified jurors are shown each artist’s images anonymously, and collectively choose artists who will be invited to exhibit their work at the Outdoor Festival on Saturday, October 27 and Sunday, October 28.
-Best of Show and Awards of Distinction will be selected by onsite judges and awards will be presented in ceremony.
+Qualified jurors are shown each artist’s images anonymously, and collectively choose artists who will be invited to exhibit their work at the Outdoor Festival.

 The artists compete in categories including ceramics, drawing, digital art, fiber/textile, glass, jewelry, mixed media, painting, photography, printmaking, sculpture, and wood.
 The festival theme is Love Our Gulf.
 Artists are encouraged to present works reflecting or expressing an element, environment, or emotion of the Gulf Coast - its life, traditions, and/or future.
-Art works can be traditional or interpretative and innovative.
+Artworks can be traditional or interpretative.

 For more information, please contact Regina Kollegger at 251-214-6485 or by email at firstname.lastname@example.org.